The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Abstract

 \section{Abstract}

-Collisionless plasma shocks are a common feature of many space and astrophysical systems and are sources of high-energy particles and non-thermal emission, channeling as much as 20\% of the shock's energy into non-thermal particles.
-The generation and acceleration of these non-thermal particles have been extensively studied, however, how these particles feed back on the shock hydrodynamics has not been fully treated.
-This work presents the results of self-consistent hybrid particle-in-cell simulations that show the effect of self-generated non-thermal particle populations on the nature of collisionless, quasi-parallel shocks.
-They contribute to a significant heat flux density upstream of the shock.
-Non-thermal particles downstream of the shock leak into the upstream region, taking energy away from the shock.
-This increases the compression ratio, slows the shock down, and flattens the non-thermal population's spectral index for lower Mach number shocks.
-We incorporate this into a revised theory for the Rankine-Hugoniot jump conditions that include this effect and it shows excellent agreement with simulations.
-The results have the potential to explain discrepancies between predictions and observations in a wide range of systems, such as inaccuracies of predictions of arrival times of coronal mass ejections and the conflicting radio and x-ray observations of intracluster shocks.
-These effects will likely need to be included in fluid modeling to accurately predict shock evolution.
+Collisionless plasma shocks are a common feature of many space and astrophysical systems.
+They are sources of high-energy particles and non-thermal emission, channeling as much as 20\% of the shock's energy into non-thermal particles.
+The generation and acceleration of these non-thermal particles have been previously studied and shown to affect the shock hydrodynamics to the zero-th order.
+In this work, we use self-consistent hybrid particle-in-cell simulations to examine the effect of self-generated, non-thermal ion populations on the nature of collisionless, quasi-parallel shocks.
+Accelerated, non-thermal particles downstream of the shock diffuse into the upstream region, taking energy away from the shock, which increases the compression ratio, slows the shock down, and flattens the non-thermal population's spectral index for lower Mach number shocks.
+We show that this enhances shock compressibility when the heat flux is included in the Rankine-Hugoniot jump conditions, results that are roughly consistent with previous theories of ``cosmic-ray modified shocks''.
+Additionally, the simulation data shows that heat flux and enthalpy flux cancels out in the upstream region, yielding a relatively simple, alternative closure for the jump conditions which accurately predict for the shock speed and compression ratio.
+The results have the potential to explain discrepancies between predictions and observations in a wide range of systems, such as inaccuracies in predictions of arrival times of coronal mass ejections and the conflicting radio and x-ray observations of intracluster shocks.
+These effects will likely need to be included in fluid modeling to predict shock evolution accurately.

 \keywords{shock waves, plasmas, magnetohydrodynamics (MHD)}